JonatanS/konstru-manual/known_limitations.md

 ## Levels

-Konstru Levels are stories in Etabs.
+Konstru Levels are stories in ETABS.

 ## Analysis Elements

-Thermal Load assignments on joint, frame and area not supported
+Thermal Load assignments on joint, frame, and area not supported
-Uniform load to frame \(area loads\), Strain loads, surface pressure, temperature, wind pressure loads are not supported.
+Uniform load to frame \(area loads\), Strain loads, surface pressure, temperature, and wind pressure loads are not supported.
 Diaphragms are not supported.

 ## Updates

-Due to OAPI limitations the area and frame's geometry currently cannot be updated.
+Due to OAPI limitations the area's geometry and frame's geometry currently cannot be updated.

 ## Beam, Column and  Braces

-Beams, Braces and Columns are created as frame objects in Etabs.
-Etabs automatically label the frames as B, D and C depends on the orientation.
-Vertical frames are columns, horizontal ones are beams and the all others are braces.
+Beams, Braces, and Columns are created as frame objects in ETABS.
+ETABS automatically labels the frames as B, D, and C depending on the orientation.
+Vertical frames are columns, horizontal frames are beams, and the all others are braces.
 Unique Name can be overwritten only if the Konstru name is not duplicated in another frame object.

-* Directions: ETABS automatically flipped the frames \(start and end points\).
-ETABS flipped the frames per end point coordination.
-The start point is smaller in respective axis but this only correct when the member the parallel to x, y or z axis! the z axis is the governing axis for example when x and y values are negative values. so the lower z value is the start point. similarly if the z value is the same for both ends, the X axis is the governing axis for y values. so the lower x value is the start point.
+Directions: ETABS automatically flips the frames \(start and end points\).
+ETABS flips the frames per end point coordination.
+The start point is smaller in respective axis but this is only correct when the member the parallel to x, y or z axis.
+The z axis is the governing axis, for example, when x and y values are negative values.
+Therefore, the lower z value is the start point.
+Similarly, if the z value is the same for both ends, the X axis is the governing axis for y values.
+Therefore, the lower x value is the start point.

 ## Floor and Walls

 Floors and Walls are created as area objects in ETABS.
 The sloped area objects are currently ignored by Konstru but maintained in the model.

-The Etabs API does not support creating properties for area objects.
-This means Konstru won't be able to create wall or floor sections in ETABS automatically.
+The ETABS API does not support creating properties for area objects.
+Therefore, Konstru cannot automatically create wall or floor sections in ETABS.

 # Tekla

 ## Installation

-Due to the nature of how Tekla loads new tools and how we deploy Konstru, after the initial install, if nothing appears after hitting the Konstru toolbar button, a restart is required.
-This is necessary only once after the initial install.
+Due to the way Tekla loads new tools and how Konstru is deployed, after the initial install, if nothing appears after hitting the Konstru toolbar button, a restart is required.
+This restart is necessary only once after the initial install.

 ## Elements